Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 There are specific cellphone applications to help your landscape photography.
-Firstly, you should know landscapes are created way before taking any photographs.
+Firstly, you should know landscapes appear before taking any photographs.

 A successful landscape capture happens because of the research and planning beforehand.
 One of the best apps for planning is The Photographer’s Ephemeris.

-This is made possible by something called geotagging.
+This comes from something called geotagging.
 A quick download of an app lets your phone know where you are through GPS (Global Positioning System).

 Instagram has over 400 million users, so you can understand that 52 Million images posted a day happens very often.
 So how do you stand out?

-The other ten tips to get a feel for Instagram can be found in our article here.
+The other ten tips to get a feel for Instagram are here in our article.

-You can also use it for cropping to the more acceptable square format the platform utilises.
-You can change the focal area, exposure and many other adjustments.
+You can also use it for cropping to the more acceptable square format the platform utilizes.
+It changes the focal area, exposure, and many other adjustments.

-This style is available on Instagram, so no other app is needed.
+This style is available on Instagram, so other apps aren’t needed.
 Read our article on how to create them so you can give it a try today.

 Instagram is all about getting noticed.
 Many of the people who use this service really focus on the number of followers.

-Your smartphone photography will definitely benefit from a workflow.
-This keeps the organisation, planning and editing of your images consistent.
+Your smartphone photography needs a workflow.
+This keeps the organization, planning, and editing of your images consistent.